-Whereas we don't have a specific maternity swimsuit, we do have customers who wear our swimsuits during pregnancy.
-Click here to read some of the positive feedback.
-We've also created an instagram highlight showing some of our customers and their lovely bumps wearing our cozzies.
+Although we don't make maternity swimwear, that hasn't stopped folk from wearing their Batoko swimsuits during pregnancy.
+Click here to read some of the positive feedback we have received.
+We've also curated an instagram highlight showing some of our customers and their lovely bumps wearing our cozzies.

-Our swimwear is recycled from polyethylene terephthalate (PET) plastic waste.
-PET plastic is what plastic bottles are made out of as well as lots of food containers and textiles (clothes, carpets).
+Our swimwear is recycled from PET (polyethylene terephthalate) plastic waste.
+PET plastic is what plastic bottles are made out of, as well as lots of food containers and textiles (clothes, carpets).
 If you see the number #1 printed on plastic, this is PET.
 It's the most common type of plastic and the most widely recycled.

-The creation from plastic to swimsuit goes like this: plastic waste is sorted, shredded into clean flakes, melted, extruded and then spun into polyester yarn for our fabric.
+The creation from plastic to swimsuit goes like this: plastic waste is sorted, then shredded into clean flakes.
+The flakes are melted, extruded and then spun into polyester yarn for our fabric.
 The amount of plastic that goes into making our swimwear is recorded by weight and is the equivalent of approximately 10 plastic bottles per swimsuit.
 The process is overseen by the GRS (Global Recycled Standard) certification, which you can read more about here.

-Did you know: all swimwear is essentially made from "plastic" - polyester, nylon, spandex, lycra and neoprene are all synthetic (man-made) fabrics.
-The only difference is that our swimwear is made from recycled plastic that was headed to landfill rather than creating new plastic and adding to the 100 million tons that still get's produced each year.
+Did you know that all swimwear is plastic?
+Polyester, nylon, spandex, elastane, lycra and neoprene are all synthetic fabrics.
+The difference is that our swimwear is made from recycled plastic that was headed to landfill rather than creating new plastic and adding to the approx 300 million tons that is produced every year.

 It is most likely that over time, with wear and tear, the swimwear will begin to shed microfibers.
-We've created a dedicated blog post on the subject where we talk all about the issue, from fabric (quality and weave makes a significant difference) to washing tips.
-We also put one of our swimsuits through it's very own shed test.
-Read it here.
+We've created a dedicated blog post on the subject where we discuss this issue, from fabric (quality and weave makes a significant difference) to washing tips.
+We also put one of our swimsuits through it's very own shed test, which you can read here.

-No, in fact our swimwear feels pretty luxurious.
-Our swimsuits are super soft, comfy and stretchy - you'd have absolutely no clue that they were recycled from plastic waste.
+No, our swimsuits are soft, stretchy and super comfy.
+You would have absolutely no clue that they were recycled from plastic waste.

-Did you know: all swimwear is essentially made from "plastic" - polyester, nylon, spandex, lycra and neoprene are all synthetic (man-made) fabrics.
-The only difference is that our swimwear is made from recycled plastic that was headed to landfill rather than creating new plastic and adding to the 100 million tons that still produced each year.
+Did you know that all swimwear is plastic?
+Polyester, nylon, spandex, elastane, lycra and neoprene are all synthetic fabrics.
+The difference is that our swimwear is made from recycled plastic that was headed to landfill rather than creating new plastic and adding to the approx 100 million tons that is produced every year.

-Our swimwear has not undergone any official tests, therefore we do not have an official UPF rating.
 Polyester is generally highly resistant to UV radiation and has a very high melting point, which means it can stand more prolonged exposure to the sun without the material breaking down.
-Our fabric is also tightly woven which generally makes it harder for the sun's rays to penetrate through.
+Our fabric is also tightly woven which makes it harder for the sun's rays to penetrate through.

 As a conscious choice with the environment in mind, our swimwear has not been treated with any chlorine-resistant coating or chemicals.
 Polyester is a hardy fabric that is generally very resistant to chlorine.
 If you will be using your swimsuit regularly in a chlorinated swimming pool, visit our Care Guide for information on how to protect and prolong it's wear.

-Thank you for your interest in stocking our brand in your store, however we do not currently offer wholesale.
-The re-sale and distribution of BATOKO swimwear for commercial reasons if strictly prohibited.
+Thanks so much for your interest in stocking Batoko in your store, however we are not currently offering wholesale.
+The re-sale and distribution of Batoko swimwear for commercial reasons if strictly prohibited at this time.